 He didn’t burn to only win, Kobe reforged himself to become an instrument of philosophical methodology, a reincarnation of active evolution.

 Kobe Bryant is a progressive blueprint on how to become more in life.
 He unlocked critical secrets of success by re-imagining its definition, by evolving into what drove his passion and obsession.
-He proved it with the sport he played, and he’ll undoubtedly prove it again with his new career.
+He proved it with the sport he played, and he’ll undoubtedly prove it again with his new career (He’s already won an Academy award).
 Kobe demonstrated that we have the ability to become more than just the sum of parts.
 He showed us that by embracing what we fear most, that we too, can transform into a character who emanates the kind of strength, drive and integrity that evokes inspiration and commands respect.

 But how did he do this?
 How could you do this?
 What do you need to learn and change about yourself in order to become something more?
 What adjustments do you need to make in your life to become substantially more successful?
 If you find yourself asking these questions, you’re simply out of touch.
 This isn’t meant to be harsh, but it’s the harsh reality.
 Because in a society where the culture has become obsessed with the finish line and not the race, the resolution and not the conflict, the result and not the process, Kobe Bryant revealed that everything is about the race, the conflict and the process.

-Furthermore, Kobe revealed something even more profound, that there is no finish line or resting resolution or final result… there never was.
+Furthermore, Kobe revealed something more profound, that there is no finish line, resting resolution or final result… there never was.

 Destinations and goals are just temporary constructs that help push us, to keep us from plateauing.
 But success isn’t a destination, it’s an identity.